Wall-crossing for Newton-Okounkov bodies and the tropical Grassmannian: Newton-Okounkov Body Wall-crossing via Complexity-One -Varieties

 We continue with notation as in the main paper.
 In particular, we have a presentation $\C[x_1,\ldots,x_n]/I\cong A$ of a $(d+1)$-dimensional positively graded integral domain, and two $(d+1)$-dimensional prime cones $C_1$ and $C_2$ in $\trop(I)$ which intersect in a codimension-one face $C$.
 In this appendix, we show how the main features of wall-crossing for the Newton-Okounkov bodies as outlined in Theorem~\ref{theorem:main} follow from the theory of complexity-one $T$-varieties.

 The main algebraic objects we will consider are as follows.
-Let $N=\Z^n\cap \langle C \rangle$, and $R=\C[x_1,\ldots,x_n]/\In_C(I)$.
+Let $N=\Z^n\cap \langle C \rangle$, and $R=\C[x_1,\ldots,x_n]/\init_C(I)$.
 The dual lattice to $N$ is $M=(\Z^n)^*/N^\perp =N^*$.
-Then \begin{enumerate} \item The ring $R$ is an $M$-graded integral domain of dimension $d+1$; \item $R$ is finitely generated as a $\C$-algebra; \item The degree zero piece $R_0$ of $R$ is $\C$; \item The set of those $v\in M$ with $R_v\neq 0$ generates all of $M$, which is a rank $d$ lattice. \end{enumerate} Rings $R$ satisfying these four properties are exactly the coordinate rings of (potentially non-normal) affine complexity-one $T$-varieties with a good $T$-action (where $T$ is the algebraic torus $\Spec \C[M]$).
-We will thus call rings satisfying these four properties \emph{good complexity-one} $M$-graded domains.
+Then \begin{enumerate} \item The ring $R$ is an $M$-graded integral domain of dimension $d+1$; \item $R$ is finitely generated as a $\C$-algebra; \item The degree zero piece $R_0$ of $R$ is $\C$; \item The set of those $v\in M$ with $R_v\neq 0$ generates all of $M$, which is a rank $d$ lattice. \end{enumerate} Rings $R$ satisfying these four properties are exactly the coordinate rings of (potentially non-normal) affine complexity-one $T$-varieties with a good $T$-action (where $T$ is the algebraic torus $\Spec \C[M]$).\footnote{Recall that a torus action on an affine variety is \emph{good} if the only invariant regular functions are constants.} We will thus call rings satisfying these four properties \emph{good complexity-one} $M$-graded domains.